Weight Loss Surgery Revision

 Am I a Candidate for Gastric Sleeve Revision?*

 If you haven’t reached your weight loss goals or are experiencing protracted reflux you might be a candidate for Gastric Sleeve Revision.
 There are a number of factors that will determine if you are a candidate for Gastric Sleeve Revision and your weight loss specialist will help to determine what the best option is for you.
-Whether you need a procedure to revise your sleeve to a gastric bypass to correct dysphagia or reflux, or to a Duodenal Switch to help further weight loss, TLC offers several bariatric revision surgery options.
+Whether you need a procedure to revise your sleeve to a gastric bypass to correct dysphagia or reflux, or to a Duodenal Switch to help further weight loss, we offer several bariatric revision surgery options.

 Duodenal Switch Revision Surgery